 Surround yourself with the right people

 Nonetheless, building confidence isn’t always easy.
 All of the women we interviewed had stories to share about the people that had challenged and championed them at different points in their career, and were unanimous that mentoring, both formal and informal, had played a key role in their success.
-As Rachael said: “We all need that person who can be a sounding board and sometimes a cheerleader.”

 It’s important to note that mentors don’t have to be people like you.
 Hailey points out that it’s important to be open to perspectives that are different from your own.
 “I’ve always been careful to surround myself with people who are very different from me and have developed what I call a ‘personal board’ – a network of relationships, both personal and professional, that inspire and challenge me by pushing me out of my comfort zone.”